Chitchatter

 Rocket.Chat

-Self-hosted team chat platform with channels, DMs, voice/video, rich integrations, and omnichannel customer support features.
+Self-hosted secure team chat with voice, video, and omnichannel

 Mattermost